pvlakshm/DesignConcepts/README.md

 ## Design Concepts - An Introduction with Java

+_There is no silver bullet. - F. Brooks_

 "Design" is context-driven.
 For a product, this context would be its purpose, its lifetime, the materials used, the usage pattern, the scale, to name but a few.

 The design of a single-seater aircraft would be inappropriate for the space shuttle.
 The design of a steamer would be inappropriate for an aircraft carrier.